KonstantinBurkin/sales-forecasting/README.md

-# Sales forecasting
+# Portfolio project: Sales forecasting
+## Goals
-- The main goal is to predict sales of products in delivery app.
+- Simulate project-work to predict sales in a delivery app.
+- Present skills necessary for ML engineer to work on this type of project.
-- Additionally, I researched effectiveness of gradient boosting models, SARIMA, LSTM
+- Additionally, research effectiveness of gradient boosting models, SARIMA, LSTM.
 <div>
 <img src="./data/picture.png" width="500"/>
 </div>

 ## Introduction
-- The predictions of products were made with classic ML models (CatBoost and LightGBM).
+- Classic ML models (CatBoost and LightGBM) were used to predict sales of products.
-- The predictions of number of clients were made with auto regression model (SARIMA) and LSTM.
+- Autoregression models (e.g. SARIMA) and LSTM were used to predict daily active users (DAU).

 ## Data
 Dataframe contained information about the date, weather conditions, product types, stores, and their locations.
 The history of the deliveries is available for previous 7 months.